gator1/jepsen/ceph-docker/README.md

 The following is a step by step guide as how to set up ceph on those nodes manaully.
 It is possible to set up ceph using ceph-ansible automatically.
 The following guide is based on https://github.com/carmstrong/multinode-ceph-vagrant.

-control/Dockerfile made a directory /root/test-cluster and the control node's shee is there when you 'docker exec'.
+control/Dockerfile made a directory /root/test-cluster and the control node's shell is there when you 'docker exec'.

 All commands are counducted in /root/test-cluster directory unless otherwise noted.